jparise/vesta/README.md

 # Vesta

 Vesta is a [Vestaboard](https://www.vestaboard.com/) client library for Python.
-It provides an API client and character encoding utilities.
+It provides API clients and character encoding utilities.

 ## Installation